cpusillo/employee-directory/README.md

 # Employee Directory
-A React app using (https://randomuser.me/)[The RandomUser API] to fill in searchable employee records.
+A React app using [The Random User API](https://randomuser.me/) to fill in searchable employee records.

 ## How to install & Run